aidenybai/remake-cache-test/README.md

 # Remake Internals Refactor Brainstorming

+## High Level Summary

+The Remake internal API is filled with redudancies and generally non-conformist, as it was originally bootstrapped to focus on shipping a product rather than scalability and maintainability.

+To remedy this issue, the new redesign focuses on one idea: modular architecture.
+To achieve this, every feature or API method is a plugin.
+This allows for user provided plugins to be added seamlessly (scalability), and the developer to build features robustly (maintainability).

 ## Terminology

 - **API**: What the user interacts with.
 In Remake, it would be the custom attributes.